 The quality and performance acceptance flight testing of the aircraft was conducted from Renton Field and final installations and checkout of the mission system and special flight test instrumentation was conducted at the Boeing Field.
 The aircraft was then ferried to naval air station at Patuxent River, Maryland, for a flight test.

 P-8A Poseidon cockpit and flight management systems

-The flight management system and the stores management system were developed by Smiths Aerospace.
+The flight management system and the store management system were developed by Smiths Aerospace.
 The Smiths Aerospace flight management system is based on an integrated open architecture and will be compatible with the installation of future upgrade systems.
 The cabin is fitted with up to seven operator consoles.

 Parvus DuraVIS 4300 and 3006 display systems

 The Parvus DuraVIS 4300 and 3006 display systems are used inside the Boeing P-8A Poseidon aircraft.
 The P-8A’s flight display systems were tested to the same shock (15 gsawtooth) and random vibration profiles (0.022 g²/10 Hz to 0.0026 g²/2,000 Hz) that would be required if they were moved to harsher environments, ensuring the highest standard of ruggedized durability.
 This robust system design philosophy has led to follow-on projects with single- and multi-core processors onboard the AC-130, CP-140, and P-3.
 Source mil-embedded.com